 It’s clear that when you’re transferring data across networks, SFTP is a simple and secure solution.
 That’s what makes it such a useful tool for effective data integration.
 Merging all your business’s data into a single destination allows you to generate the fastest and most operational analysis and reports, so it’s critical that you can connect — without drama — to a range of data sources.

 Many of these sources will have other connectors, such as APIs, that allow your ETL tool to communicate and draw out the data required with ease.
 Examples of these services include Salesforce and other CRM services, or marketing services such as Google Ads or Facebook Ads.
 But not all data sources come with pre-built connectors or APIs.

 With SFTP, this isn’t an issue.
 For companies that don’t currently have a service that provides SFTP connections, it’s possible to set up your own SFTP server, then run commands to tell the server exactly what to connect to and what data you need.
 Whatever connections you make, you'll have peace of mind from knowing that all your business data is coming together and is always secure in transit.

 How Integrate.io Can Help

 Integrate.io is a no-code, cloud-based ETL solution that’s completely scalable and elastic.
-Integrate.io includes full support for SFTP, allowing you to use one of the securest file transfer protocols to manage and merge your business-critical data.
-Integrate.io also offers out-of-the-box connections to over 100 data stores and SaaS applications, so you can create exactly the data pipelines you need to leverage your business’s data.
+Fully supporting SFTP, Integrate.io offers businesses a secure avenue to manage and consolidate their most critical data.
+With pre-built connections to numerous data stores and SaaS platforms, businesses can create the optimal data pipelines to harness their data's true potential.